ASNeG/OpcUaStack/docs/source/glossary.rst

   Address Space
     collection of information that an OPC UA Server makes visible to its Clients

+  Communication Stack
+    layered set of software modules between the application and the hardware that provides various functions to encode, encrypt and format a Message for sending, and to decode, decrypt and unpack a Message that was received

   Endpoint
     physical address available on a network that allows Clients to access one or more :term:`Service`\ s provided by a Server